xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 Here are the important points of this chapter:

 - A type that's both an observable and an observer is called a subject.

-  - Subjects implement the interface `ISubject<TSource, TResult>`, or `ISubject<T>` if the source and result are of the same type.
+- Subjects implement the interface `ISubject<'TSource, 'TResult>`, or `ISubject<'T>` if the source and result are of the same type.

-  - Rx provides four built-in subjects: `Subject<T>`, `AsyncSubject<T>`, `ReplaySubject<T>`, and `BehaviorSubject<T>`.
+- Rx provides four built-in subjects: `Subject<'T>`, `AsyncSubject<'T>`, `ReplaySubject<'T>`, and `BehaviorSubject<'T>`.

 - A subject broadcasts the notifications it receives to all its observers.

 - Observables have a notion of temperature; they can be cold or hot.

 - A cold observable emits the full sequence of notifications when the observer subscribes.

 - A hot observable emits notifications regardless of its observers and may share the notifications among the observers.

 - To make a cold observable hot, you use the `Publish` and `Multicast` operators to create a `ConnectableObservable` with an inner subject.

 - Calling the `Connect` method on the `ConnectableObservable` subscribes it to the source observable, and the notifications are shared with all observers.

 - To automatically unsubscribe the `ConnectableObservable` when there are no more observers, use the `RefCount` operator.

 - The `Replay` operator renders a hot observable cold by replaying the notifications to the observers.
 You can limit the amount of memory used for replaying by specifying the number of items and/or time to keep the items in memory.

 In the next chapter, you'll deepen your knowledge of the querying operators Rx has to offer.